 Roland van der Put is Fastned CTO.
 As head of the Network Operations Center he ensures a high uptime of the fast chargers and ICT systems.
 Source: FastNed.

-5 Responses to “How fast charging works”
+5 replies on “How fast charging works”

 thanks for the valuable information.